brillout/goldpage/docs/readme.template.md

 **BFA**

-Goldpage introduces a new app type we call Backend First App (BFA) that achieves blazing fast pages on mobile devices.
+Goldpage introduces a new app type we call Backend First App (BFA).
+It achieves blazing fast performance on mobile devices.

-A BFA can be a simple and performant alternative to a native mobile app.
+A BFA can be a simpler yet performant alternative to a native mobile app.

 More at [BFA](/bfa.md)